wp-plugins/the-events-calendar/readme.txt

 * Brazilian Portuguese [Thiago Abdalla]
 * Dutch [Sjoerd Boerrigter]
 * Spanish [Los Jethrov]
-* Updated to Swedish Translation [Kaj Johansson]
+* Updates to Swedish Translation [Kaj Johansson]
+* Updates to German Translation [Andre Schuhmann]
 * Danish [Carsten Matzon]

 Bugs

+* Improvements to field validation
+* Fixes Embedded Map HTML URL Encoding so its w3c compatible (Thanks azizur!)
+* Usability issue: Is this post an event?
+Yes/No -- now you can click the text and it will select your choice.
+(Thanks azizur!)
+* Fixes drag/drop issue (Thanks azizur!)
+* State vs Province meta values were not mutually exclusive
+* HTML was not properly escaped in the template
+* Fixes PHP short tag issue in one of the templates
 * in single.php, the Back to Events link no longer strictly goes to the grid view, but adheres to the default few option -pointed out by azzatron on the forum
 * google map link is now produced with minimal information, complete address is no longer needed, W3C-compatible output ** tec_event_address() added for easy echoing of the event address ** thanks to AntonLargiader and azizur on forum
 * improvement and debugging of entire error catching and displaying system
-* Fixes upcoming/past sorting issue
+* Fixes upcoming/past sorting issue (Thanks Elliot Silver for the support!)
-** thanks to Elliot Silver for the financial support to get this ironed out!

 = 1.5.6 =